OHDSI/WhiteRabbit/CONTRIBUTING.md

 the related tests will be skipped during the maven verify phase.
 Also, these files should never be committed to git, and they are excluded in the `.gitignore` file.

+Please note that for Snowflake and Databricks, a browser flow authentication can be used optionally.
+These flows are not automatically tested, they should be verified manually from the WhiteRabbit GUI.

 ### Snowflake

 There are automated tests for Snowflake, but since it is not (yet?) possible to have a local